AdobeDocs/journey-optimizer.de-DE/help/using/code-based/test-code-based.md

    <!--When creating a content experiment, you need to select a given treatment and click the **[!UICONTROL Simulate content]** button to obtain the link corresponding to that treatment, then select another treatment, click the **[!UICONTROL Simulate content]** button to obtain a new preview link, and so on.-->

-   >[!TIP]
-   >
-   >Beim Aktualisieren des Inhalts oder Auswählen eines anderen Testprofils oder einer anderen Abwandlung wird der Vorschau-Link automatisch aktualisiert.
+   Beim Aktualisieren des Inhalts oder Auswählen eines anderen Testprofils oder einer anderen Abwandlung wird der Vorschau-Link automatisch aktualisiert.
 Sie können den Link in verschiedene Browser-Tabs kopieren und die Erlebnisse vergleichen.